 The University was growing.
 New faculties, subjects and specialisms were added, and between 1917 and 1931 student numbers increased from 1100 to 2500.
 After WWII the UvA soon became the Netherlands’ largest university, with 7100 students in the academic year 1950-1951.
 The 1960s saw another expansion in the number of people going to University, and by 1970 the UvA had 25,000 students.

 The UvA’s status of municipal university came to an end in 1961, and from then on funding was mainly provided by the national government.
 Professors were no longer appointed by the City, but by the Executive Board.

 Almost four centuries after its founding, the UvA has grown into a University with a leading reputation in the international world of science.
-The University is home to 32,000 students, 3,000 PhD researchers, 6,000 staff and over a hundred different nationalities.
+The University is home to over 30,000 students, 3,000 PhD researchers, 6,000 staff and over a hundred different nationalities.